Seed and Potted Plants

 to order copy, print, and mail the order form

 email questions, comments, and orders to firstname.lastname@example.org

-Amorpha canescens Lead Plant potted plants are $6 each plus UPS shipping, I will need to know your zip code and number of plants to calculate the shipping costs.
+Amorpha canescens Lead Plant potted plants are $6 each plus Boxing/Shipping shipping

 Lead Plant seed